What is the European House Borer?

 Existing properties in RMZs may have been constructed with untreated pine, particularly if they were built after the late 1990s.
 There has been one case of EHB infesting structural timber of a house.
 Property owners should be aware of the signs and report anything suspicious.

-The Building Commission requirements for resistant material use in RMZs
+Building and Energy requirements for resistant material use in RMZs

-As part of the containment program, the Building Commission has advised local government and affected industries that the correct interpretation of the Building Code in RMZs is to use materials that are resistant to EHB.
+As part of the containment program, Building and Energy has advised local government and affected industries that the correct interpretation of the Building Code in RMZs is to use materials that are resistant to EHB.

 If you believe that you have seen an EHB, or signs of infestation, contact the hotline on 1800 084 881 (free call).